Nora Fisher McMillan: Personal life

+She was born in Belfast on 16 March 1908 as the first of Ernest and Janet Fisher's two daughters.

 McMillan lived for most of her life in a bungalow, 'The Nook,' at Bromborough on the Wirral, commuting to the museum in Liverpool.
 Her husband died in 1954 and she stayed in the house for another half century until her death in 2003.
 The house backed onto Dibbinsdale nature reserve, whose flora and fauna she recorded over more than sixty years.
 Known by many as 'Mrs Mac,' she lived in some chaos, surrounded by heaps of papers and books on every floor, table and any other surface, and climbed over by dozens of 'rescued' stray cats.
 For many years she kept goats which she used to walk through the neighbourhood.

 Much of her personal life was an extension of her academic interests, and she wrote prolifically on many subjects, including local history; she was a member of the Bromborough Society.

 An avid collector of books relating to natural history and local history, in 1980 she presented the Zoology Library of the Natural History Museum in London with a collection of her papers.

 McMillan was interviewed in 2002-3 by Julia Nunn and Peter Crowther of the Ulster Museum, about her early days in Northern Ireland.
 The interview appeared in Mollusc World, the newsletter of the Conchological Society of Great Britain and Ireland.
 Plans to interview her about her time in Liverpool were cut short by her death.